-- A stethoscope with bell and diaphragm capability.

-- Appropriate scissors for use in the clinical arena.

-- Uniforms, appropriate black shoes and black socks, a white lab coat or a black scrub jacket.

-- Pen light.

-- · Watch with a second hand.

-- SCSU nursing student photo ID

-- · Black ink pen
+- A stethoscope with bell and diaphragm capability. - Appropriate scissors for use in the clinical arena. - Uniforms, appropriate black shoes and black socks, a white lab coat or a black scrub jacket. - Pen light. - Watch with a second hand or digital seconds. - SCSU nursing student photo ID - Black ink pen